Travel Policies

 • Understands that the College is liable to PNC for all charges made on the card.

-• Agrees to notify PNC immediately if the card is lost or stolen, and notify the Business Office at the first opportunity during normal business hours.
+• Agrees to notify Fifth Third immediately if the card is lost or stolen, and notify the Business Office at the first opportunity during normal business hours.

 • Understands that the Cardholder is the only person authorized to approve charges made on his/her card.